emilcieslar/cc-weather/README.md

 ## Compiling the project

-In the project folder in CLI,run the following command:
+In the project folder in CLI, run the following command:
 ```bash
 foundation watch
 ```